How to 3D Print? The Beginner’s Guide to 3D Printing

 Layer Separation

-Ensure that the layer height is slightly less than the nozzle diameter if the layers do not adhere properly.
+Ensure that the layer height is slightly less than the nozzle diameter to prevent layers from not adhering properly.
 Increase the print temperature slightly.

 Blobs and Zits

-In order to improve the finished print, set the retraction to avoid leaving a lot of filament.
-Make use of coasting to avoid extrusion at the end.
+To improve the finished print, set the retraction to minimize filament waste.
+Utilize coasting to prevent extrusion at the end.

 Curling and Rough Corners